Kabir Singh: Development

 After the success of his debut, the 2017 Telugu film Arjun Reddy, writer and director Sandeep Reddy Vanga wanted to remake it in Hindi with Ranveer Singh.
-When it did not work out, he approached Shahid Kapoor.
+Vijay Devarakonda, who starred as Arjun in the original, was also initially considered for the Hindi remake, but turned down the offer.
+When talks with Singh didn't materialize either, Vanga approached Shahid Kapoor.
 However, producers Murad Khetani and Ashwin Varde of Cine1 Studios, who acquired the remake rights for Hindi, wanted Arjun Kapoor to play the male lead.
 Disappointed, Vanga said, "I've come to know that the remake rights of Arjun Reddy have been sold and it would star Arjun Kapoor.
 I am caught in a dilemma, as I've already locked Shahid for the role.
 It's a very embarrassing situation for me.
 I don't know how I'll face Shahid."
-In April 2018, however, it was officially announced that Shahid Kapoor would star, with Vanga returning as director.
+In April 2018, however, it was officially announced that Shahid Kapoor would star, with Vanga set to direct.

 Bhushan and Krishan Kumar of T-Series also produced the film.
 The dialogue was written by Siddharth–Garima.
 Santhana Krishnan Ravichandran was selected as the cinematographer and Aarif Sheikh as editor.
 Vanga was confident that the remake would be even more hard-hitting than the original: "When I made Arjun Reddy, I wasn't sure where to draw the line in terms of representation of certain things.
 I don't think I'd have to restrict myself when it comes to the Hindi version.
 I believe I'll have more freedom in Bollywood."
 The film's title Kabir Singh was announced on 25 October 2018.